espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 #### Windows

-Windows support in Chrome is not yet available - Windows 10 support is under development as of 2017.
+Windows 10 support is under development as of late 2017.

 For now there are two options: